WROX (AM): History

-Since 2005, the station has been located at 628 Desoto Avenue in Clarksdale, one block from the famous 'Crossroads.'
+Since 2005, the station has been located at 628 Desoto Avenue in Clarksdale, one block from the famous "Crossroads".

 In 1947, station manager Preston "Buck" Hinman hired Early Wright as the first black radio announcer in Mississippi.
 Musicians Wright hosted on WROX included Sonny Boy Williamson II, Sam Cooke, B.B.
 King, Little Milton, Pinetop Perkins, Elvis Presley, Charley Pride, Bobby Rush, Rufus Thomas, and Muddy Waters.
 In the 1940s, Ike Turner became a disc jockey at WROX and hosted his own show called "Jive Till Five."
 Turner later played live broadcasts with his band, the Kings of Rhythm.
 Raymond Hill, called "chief of the hepcats," who was a saxophonist in Turner's band also had a show.

 The station's power was increased to 1,000 watts in 1964, using a RCA BTA-1R transmitter.
 The AM transmitter was updated with a Broadcast Electronics AM-1A transmitter in 2006.
 The FM simulcast on 105.7 FM was set up in 2010.
 The FM translator later moved to 97.5.

 The 257 Delta Avenue location was added to the National Register of Historic Places in 2002, and in 2012 a Mississippi Blues Trail marker was placed there.
-In 2004, Clarksdale businessman Kinchen "Bubba" O'Keefe opened a WROX Museum.